|Nutrition Facts (per serving)|

 - salt and pepper to taste

-- First, husk the corn and remove the silk.
-In a large pot of boiling SUGARED water, cook corn for 1-2 minutes.
-Really, this short amount of time is perfect - you just want to heat the kernels.
+First, husk the corn and remove the silk.
+In a large pot of boiling sugared water, cook corn for 1-2 minutes.
+Really, this short amount of time is perfect as you just want to heat the kernels.
 Place the corn in a bowl of ice water and let stand 3-4 minutes.

-- In a small bowl combine the sour cream, mayonnaise, basil, garlic vinegar, Parmesan cheese, salt and pepper and stir to combine.
+In a small bowl combine the sour cream, mayonnaise, basil, garlic vinegar, Parmesan cheese, salt, and pepper and then stir to combine.